Edurnita/DevelopingDataProducts_Slide/index.md

 ## Introduction

-A dataset containing 13 chemical measurements on <span style="color:green; font-weight:bold">178 Italian wine samples</span> is analyzed.
+A dataset containing 13 chemical measurements (Alcohol, Malic acid, Ash, Alcalinity of ash, Magnesium, Total phenols, Flavanoids, Nonflavanoid phenols, Proanthocyanins, Color intensity, Hue, OD280/OD315 of diluted wines and Proline) on <span style="color:green; font-weight:bold">178 Italian wine samples</span> is analyzed.

 These data are the results of a chemical analysis of wines grown in the same region in Italy but derived from three different cultivars.

 --- .class #id

 ## Methodology

-1) For building the shiny app, a <span style="color:green; font-weight:bold">K-means cluster</span> of the data is performed.
-The number of clusters is determined by user.
+1) A <span style="color:green; font-weight:bold">K-means cluster</span> of the data is performed.
+This algorithm is the most common partitioning method and aims to partition n observations into <span style="color:green; font-weight:bold">k</span> clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
+This results in a partitioning of the data space into Voronoi cells.

 2) Since K-means cluster analysis starts with <span style="color:green; font-weight:bold">k randomly chosen centroids</span>, a different solution can be obtained each time the function is invoked.
-Indeed, the variables vary in range, so they are <b>standardized</b> prior to clustering.
+Indeed, the variables vary in range, so they are <span style="color:green; font-weight:bold">standardized</span> prior to clustering.

+3) In the shiny app, the number of clusters (<span style="color:green; font-weight:bold">k</span>) is determined by user and the cluster graph is drawn each time the user changes the number of clusters.

 --- &twocol